tdvortex/eris/eris-book/src/concepts/activities/channel.md

 Eris cannot monitor when guild permissions change to know when channel access privileges change, so it cannot effectively mediate over a REST or GraphQL API, even for a signed-in and authenticated user.

-As a result, channel actions can **only** be performed from within Discord, or in some casesby an instance admin.
+As a result, channel actions can **only** be performed from within Discord, or in some cases by an instance admin.
 ## Create channel

 A new channel is created, as a Service Actor.